SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. note::

-   Deinitializers always have the same access level as their enclosing class.
+   Deinitializers always have the same access level as their enclosing class, and their access level cannot be set explicitly.
    Deinitializers are invoked by the Swift runtime, and cannot be called directly.

 .. _AccessControl_DefaultInitializers: